petesramek/microservices-vs-virtual-actors/docs/16-observability-and-operations.md

 2. Search gateway logs for the correlation ID.
 3. Identify which architecture path ran.
 4. Search backend logs for the same correlation ID.
-5. Verify request submission count.
+5. Verify total request submission count.
-6. Verify completed, rejected, and idempotent response counts.
+6. Verify unique successful, rejected, and idempotent duplicate response counts.
 7. Verify final inventory.
-8. Compare the result with `docs/16-scenario-comparison-matrix.md`.
+8. Compare the result with `12-scenario-guide.md`.
 9. If behavior changed intentionally, update regression tests and docs.
 10. If behavior changed unintentionally, inspect the state owner for the affected invariant.

 ## Key takeaways

+- Production applications should generally use OpenTelemetry end to end.
+- The local sample uses custom correlation only to avoid observability platform complexity.
 - Correlation is mandatory once a workflow crosses process boundaries.
 - Actor-based workflows still need correlation; fewer HTTP boundaries do not remove operational diagnostics.
 - The most important operational questions are about state ownership, invariant protection, and failure policy.
-- Logs, metrics, traces, tests, and docs should all use the same scenario terminology.
+- Logs, metrics, traces, tests, and docs should use the same scenario terminology.
-- The correlation ID belongs in diagnostic context, not business contracts.
+- Diagnostic context belongs in observability infrastructure, not business contracts.